Chris Gratton: Second stint with Lightning

-Gratton served as Tampa Bay's captain during the 1999–2000 season until his trade in March, 2000, when Tampa Bay traded Gratton to the Buffalo Sabres.
+Gratton served as Tampa Bay's captain during the 1999–2000 season until his trade in March, 2000, when Tampa Bay traded him to the Buffalo Sabres.

 Buffalo Sabres

-Gratton arrived in Buffalo along with Doug Gilmour near the trade deadline of the 1999-2000 NHL season.
-Buffalo added both with the hope that they could revive the team's fortunes and propel them to the playoffs.
-The Sabres eventually did qualify for the playoffs, but bowed out in five games to the Philadelphia Flyers in the first round.
+Gratton arrived in Buffalo, along with Doug Gilmour, near the trade deadline of the 1999–2000 season.
+Buffalo added both with the hope that they could revive the team's fortunes and propel them to the Stanley Cup playoffs.
+The Sabres eventually did qualify for the 2000 playoffs, but were eliminated in five games by the Philadelphia Flyers in the first round.

 Gratton eventually played three seasons with the Sabres, scoring at least 15 goals in each year.
 In his first full season with Buffalo, he recorded 19 goals and again helped the Sabres reach the playoffs.
 He notched five goals in helping the Sabres beat the Flyers in the first round, though his production dipped to a single goal in the next round against the Pittsburgh Penguins as the Sabres were eliminated in seven games.

-Gratton would still be productive in his final two years in Buffalo, though the team failed to reach the post-season.
-His final year in Buffalo was his most productive, reaching 44 points and 15 goals in 66 games, good enough for second in team scoring behind Miroslav Satan.
+Gratton would still be productive in his final two years in Buffalo, though the team failed to reach the playoffs.
+His final year in Buffalo was his most productive, reaching 44 points and 15 goals in 66 games, good enough for second in team scoring behind Miroslav Šatan.

 Phoenix Coyotes

-Gratton would play for the Sabres until March 2003, when the Sabres traded him to the Phoenix Coyotes for Daniel Briere.
-One year later on March 9, 2004, Phoenix traded Gratton (along with Ossi Väänänen and a second-round draft pick, ultimately used to select Paul Stastny) in the 2005 NHL Entry Draft to the Colorado Avalanche in exchange for Derek Morris and Keith Ballard.
+Gratton would play for the Sabres until March 2003, when the Sabres traded him to the Phoenix Coyotes in exchange for Daniel Brière.
+One year later, on March 9, 2004, Phoenix traded Gratton (along with Ossi Väänänen and a second-round draft pick that was ultimately used to select Paul Stastny in the 2005 NHL Entry Draft) to the Colorado Avalanche in exchange for Derek Morris and Keith Ballard.

 Florida Panthers

 After the 2004–05 NHL lockout, Gratton signed a one-year contract with the Florida Panthers.
 Gratton signed a two-year contract extension with the Panthers in March 2006.
-He was traded back to the Tampa Bay Lightning again on June 13, 2007, in exchange for a second-round draft pick (used to select Jacob Markström).
+He was traded back to the Tampa Bay Lightning again on June 13, 2007, in exchange for a second-round draft pick (ultimately used to select Jacob Markström).